friflo/Friflo.Json.Fliox/Engine/README.md

 It is often used in the Gaming industry - e.g. Minecraft - and used for high performant data processing.
 An ECS provide two strengths:

 1. It enables writing *highly decoupled code*.
-Data is stored in components added to objects (**Entities**) at runtime.
+Data is stored in **Components** which are assigned to objects - aka **Entities** - at runtime.
-   Code decoupling is accomplished by dividing implementation in pure data structures (**Components**) and code (**Systems**) to process them.
+   Code decoupling is accomplished by dividing implementation in pure data structures (**Component types**) - and code - **Systems** - to process them.

-2. It enables *high performant system execution* as components are stored in continuous memory to leverage CPU caches L1, L2 & L3.
+2. It enables *high performant system execution* by storing components in continuous memory to leverage CPU caches L1, L2 & L3.
    It improves CPU branch prediction by minimizing conditional branches when processing components in tight loops.

 <br/>